KidLeiS/coding-quiz/README.md

 An application for a simple 5 question quiz with front-end coding related questions, with local storage memory for highscores

 ## Table of contents
--About The Project
+- About The Project
--Built With
+- Built With
--Getting Started
+- Getting Started
--Usage
+- Usage
--Roadmap
+- Roadmap
--License
+- License
--Contact
+- Contact

 ## About The Project
 Welcome to my coding quiz app.
 Please have fun playing around with the coding quiz (hopefully it shouldn't be too hard!)